Joseph Barquet

 Joseph Humphries Barquet (September 10, 1823 - March 14, 1880) was a Union soldier in the 54th Massachusetts Infantry Regiment and a civil rights activist.
-Born in a rich mixed family in Charleston, he lived most of his life in Illinois as a mason.
+Born in a wealthy family in Charleston of mixed European and African descent, he lived most of his life in Illinois as a mason.
 He gave many speeches and wrote newspaper articles in support of various causes which were important to the Black communities of Galesburg, Illinois as a whole, and the U.S. military.

 Early life and family

 Barquet was the fifth born of his family of seven in Charleston, South Carolina.
 His father, John Pierre, was an immigrant from Saint-Domingue and gens de coleur libre.
 His mother was Barabara (Barbary) Tunno Barquet, born an enslaved person by her mother, Peggy, who later adopted the name Margaret Bellingall, who was enslaved but de facto free.
 Barbara Barquet was freed by her father, Adam Tunno, as a child, and went on to own several slaves, some of which she distributed among her children and others which she sold, dividing the profits in her will among them.

 In Charleston, Barquet family made up the small population of freed Black people, about 6 percent of the total population, making the family identify with other mixed-race families referred to as "elite," also due to their literacy and ownership of property, which differed from a majority of freed Black people in Charleston who faced poverty and illiteracy.
 Barquet's mother, Barbrara, is believed to have owned as many as ten enslaved people at a time, keeping their profits from working for hire.
 Both of Barquet's parents worked as umbrella makers in their own shop.
 It is reported that the family's French identity allowed them to "claim a national identity," and influenced Joseph's interest in French Enlightenment beliefs and democratic beliefs from the Haitain Revolution.

 Barquet, along with his siblings, attended Colored Children's School on Beaufain Street.
 After school, he became a brick mason.